stephensong/elementary/README.md

 Example:

 ```
-git checkout -b issue/51-preformatted-text-line-height-increase
+git checkout -b issue/21-improve-pre-line-height
 ```

-#### 5. Do your work
+#### 5. Stage and commit

-Undertake your work in your feature branch.
+Undertake your work in your issue branch.

-If you are making substantive changes over a long period of time, you should make regular commits, organising your changes in logical iterations.
-Also, long-lived feature branches should be kept synchronised with the project mainline, and you may like to backup your work as you go by pushing to your origin repository on GitHub.
-See the next steps for instructions.
+If you are making substantive changes over a long period, you should make regular commits, organizing your changes in logical iterations.
+Long-lived feature branches should be kept synchronized with the project mainline, and you may like to backup your work by pushing regularly to your origin repository on GitHub.
+See below for instructions.

 Be sure to add or update the relevant reduced test cases, which are in the ``./tests`` directory.
 The reduced test cases are plain HTML documents that demonstrate the effect of the Elementary CSS style sheet on isolated HTML elements.

-#### 5. Stage and commit changes

 Make your changes, and stage and commit them.
 Using the ``-a`` flag on commit will allow you to submit a commit subject plus a more detailed body message, if you wish.